 Snow Season Triathlon 48

 When the mountains are buried in snow I love to hike, but after years of breaking trail I now pick and choose my trail breaking days for the most part.
 This leaves me needing to fill a hole in that physical trail breaking beating, so I came up with hiking the 48 - 4,000 footers after doing an indoor triathlon at the Royalty Inn Athletic Club.
 I start off with a one mile swim, which is 70 laps in the 25 yard pool.
 I follow this by doing the hill climb on the stationary bike, level 15, 12.5 miles.
-The bike is old so it doesn't list any elevation but I assume it's a pretty good amount as I end up drenched head to toe.
+The bike is old so it doesn't list any elevation but I assume it's a pretty good amount as I end up drenched head to toe in sweat.
 Last, is a 5K flat sprint on the treadmill.
 I am not a fan of the treadmill so I just turn up the speed and get it over with as quickly as possible.
 Once I am finished I head home for a nice big breakfast before heading out to hike a 4K...or two!